marcotallone/cloud-storage-system/exercise2/README.md

   strictARP: true
 ```

+>[!WARNING]
-> [!WARNING] Unfortually, this step has not been automated yet and has to be done manually by ssh into the master node once the cluster is running.
+>Unfortunately, as of now, this step has not been automated yet and has to be done manually by ssh into the master node once the cluster is running.

 Finally, the [Nginx Ingress Controller](https://kubernetes.github.io/ingress-nginx/) is used to manage the incoming traffic.
 This has been installed according to [documentation](https://docs.nginx.com/nginx-ingress-controller/installation/installing-nic/installation-with-helm/) through the use of Helm charts.\
 Additional details about this deployment can be found in the report provided in this repository.